FocusTorn/mockly-vsc/docs/examples.md

 		await vscodeSimulator.reset();

-		// Setup a workspace folder for the command to use const workspaceUri = mockly.Uri.file('/project-root');
+		// Setup a workspace folder for the command to use
-		// Ensure the directory exists in the mock file system await vscodeSimulator._fileSystemModule.fs.createDirectory(workspaceUri);
+		// The directory for the workspace folder must exist in the VFS.
+        // We can use vfs.populateSync for this: vscodeSimulator.vfs.populateSync({
+            '/project-root': null // Creates the directory
+        });
+		const workspaceUri = mockly.Uri.file('/project-root');
 		// Add it as a workspace folder await vscodeSimulator._workspaceModule._workspaceStateService.addWorkspaceFolder(
 			workspaceUri,